Silly-Bytes/vim_haskell/entry.md

 au FileType haskell nnoremap <buffer> gj :write<CR> :exec "AsyncRun " . &makeprg . " build"<CR>
 au FileType haskell nnoremap <buffer> gk :write<CR> :exec "AsyncRun " . &makeprg . " test"<CR>
 ```

+After running one of those the results will be loaded into the quickfix list.

 You will need the Stack tool of course and *hlint* that you can install with
 `stack install hlint`.